 Coincidentally or not, my best friend got into mindfulness and got her certification for mindfulness meditation.
 So she invited me to sit in on one of her class series, and I fell in love.
 Not only was she a fantastic teacher, but it united principles of meditation, relaxation, self-awareness and growth for me.
 It made me feel like I could listen to my thoughts and emotions rather than feeling enslaved by them, and doing it daily for an extended period started to show itself in my daily attitudes, approaches to things and people, especially conflict.
 I was hooked, and now I definitely try to make it a regular practice and ritual.
 Whether it’s, her or someone else’s guided meditations, or Headspace—which I’m really into now, it’s become important to me to tune in that way as often as I can.

 When you hear the phrase “less is more”, what comes to mind?

 To me, it’s about appreciating the simple things in life.
 I know that sounds cliche, but it’s become so true for me.
 I find the most solace and pleasure in bird-watching on my walks to places, pouring myself and enjoying a mug of tea at night, taking a few minutes to meditate, and so on.

-That’s where I really find my peace and higher self, if I can get a little #newage up in here.
-I also read Eckhart Tolle’s book ‘A New Earth’ (awesome read) a few years back, and I really loved how he pointed out that we, in the present moment, when fully present, are perfect.
+That’s where I find my peace and higher self if I can get a little #newage up in here.
+I also read Eckhart Tolle’s book ‘A New Earth’ (awesome read) a few years back, and I loved how he pointed out that we, in the present moment, when fully present, are perfect.
 It’s everything that gets in the way of that that we end up trying to sort out, wade through or get rid of.
-But in that present state, in that moment, we’re everything we’re supposed to be.
+But in that present state, at that moment, where everything we’re supposed to be.
 So it’s not about getting ‘more’ of anything, it’s about paring down, and being with the ‘less’.